USB Flash Drives

 - shock resistant solid state device (no moving parts - only silicon chips)

-- usually preformatted in FAT format for cross-platform capability (but slower
+- usually preformatted in FAT format for cross-platform capability (but slower speeds)

 - draw very low power